 Is there any coincidence that half of the companies (Salesforce, Infor, Oracle) buying CPQ products include customer relationship management (CRM) in its product line?
 Many analysts agree that marrying CPQ and CRM solutions provide sales professionals with a unified framework for different elements of the sales cycle.

 The combination of these platforms supports sales professionals to efficiently manage their customer, distributor, reseller, and partner interactions and transactions.
 Moreover, sales professionals become self-sufficient in business processes like subscription billing, pricing, quick quote generation, and bundling of complex services with products in orders.

 With small and large businesses competing against each other in the global market, investing in your sales team is critical.
 Businesses all over the world are adopting automation tools to increase the deal size, shorten sales cycles, reduce quoting errors and delays, and improve customer loyalty.

 How Will These Acquisitions Affect The Landscape?

 In the chart above, take a look at the 3rd line.
 Notice how many business systems these CPQ applications integrate into?
 Multiple, right!
 That was prior to the acquisition.
 Now, most have narrowed its focus to only the parent company's platform.

 In my opinion, three things will happen in the near future.
-First, it's no surprise, but expect more acquisitions.
-Second, existing CPQ vendors will broaden its integration offering into more CRM and ERP platforms.
+First, it's no surprise but expect more acquisitions.
+Second, existing CPQ vendors will broaden their integration offering into more CRM and ERP platforms.
 Finally, watch for a shift in product configurator offerings.
-Manufacturers are beginning to move away from still images and adopting 2D / 3D visual.
+Manufacturers are beginning to move away from still images and adopting 2D / 3D visuals.